 Lawton was fighting in his hometown of Newcastle at the Entertainment Centre.
 The crowd favorite had won and lost in his previous contests.

 As it turned out, he only fought once more after his most famous triumph.

 Looking bloated, even by his standards, Esch labored through his last outing and finally realized that the time to back away from the sport had arrived.

 The entertaining slugger hung up his gloves with a 77-10-4 record.

-Butterbean will never lose his legacy as one of the best four-round fighters of all time, though.
-This should be sufficient enough for him when he informs the grandkids.
+Butterbean will never lose his legacy as one of the best four-round fighters ever.
+This fact should be sufficient for him to discuss his career with the grandkids.

 WBN Editor Phil has over ten years of boxing news experience.
 Follow WBN us on Twitter @WorldBoxingNews.